Dhanushburra/AI-KNOWLEDGE-BOX/README.md

 source venv/bin/activate

-pip install -r requirements.txt create a .env file in backend/ and paste your api key like: GEMINI_API_KEY=your-api-key
+pip install -r requirements.txt
+Go to https://aistudio.google.com/api-keys and create a new gemini api key create a .env file in backend/ and paste your api key like: GEMINI_API_KEY=your-api-key
 ```